 - the reasons behind delayed market launch

-The Commission and EMA expect to achieve this by engaging with marketing authorisation applicants through voluntary sharing of their marketing intentions for specific types of CAPs in the pre-authorisation phase.
-The applicants can also make suggestions on how to improve the situation.
+The Commission and EMA engaged with marketing authorisation applicants through voluntary sharing of their marketing intentions for specific types of CAPs in the pre-authorisation phase.
+The applicants could also make suggestions on how to improve the situation.

-From 25 March 2021, the European Medicines Agency will invite marketing authorisation applicants for orphan medicines and medicines to treat cancer to participate in the pilot project by making a declaration of market launch intentions on a voluntary and confidential basis.
+From 25 March 2021, the European Medicines Agency invited marketing authorisation applicants for orphan medicines and medicines to treat cancer to participate in the pilot project by making a declaration of market launch intentions on a voluntary and confidential basis.

-The information collected will be well stored in a secured environment and used for the purpose of the pilot project only.
+The information collected was stored in a secured environment and used for the purpose of the pilot project only.